 Keeping within a budget in Amsterdam is not impossible at all.
 There are plenty of things you can do to save a lot of money in plenty of ways to stay within any budget while travelling in Amsterdam.
 Below are some ways to budget your stay in Amsterdam:

 - Accommodation: Stay in a hostel or outside of the city center.
 You will find plenty of low-cost accommodation options that are further outside of the city.
-However, with this, you may end up spending extra money on transportation getting into the city every day.
+However, with this, you may end up spending extra money on transportation to get into the city every day.

 - Getting Around: Rent a bike!
 A bike is the best way to get around Amsterdam and biking will save you a lot of money on transportation.
 If you are going to or from the airport be sure to take a train instead of a taxi as this will save you a ton of money.